ahadji05/Imaging2D_WLSQ/README.md

 - Python : [Anaconda_for_linux] (https://docs.anaconda.com/anaconda/install/linux/)

-To run this code you need to compile the C++ source code which is present in the directory ***/cpp src/*** using the Makefile in the same directory.
 To be able to compile the code you need to have installed Intel's Math Kernel Library (MKL) and CUDA, both are available for free download.

 - MKL : [MKL] (https://software.intel.com/en-us/mkl/choose-download)